Skip to content

 Farmers trained by DIG consistently triple the variety of vegetables they grow and consume.

-of the children in DIG’s Priority Household Program recover from severe acute malnutrition.
+of the children in DIG’s Priority Household Program recover from severe acute malnutrition in the first six months.

 Stories From the Field: Nutrition